paulinho-16/MEIC-TVVS/assignments/assignment3.md

 ```

 The second case, as an opposite, checks if all cells that are prohibited from being edited return false when the `isCellEditable` method is called.
+Note that the columns `COLUMN_TIMETODAY` and `COLUMN_TIMEOVERALL` belong to both tests because in this case the projects are running and these fields become non-editable.

 ```java
 @ParameterizedTest(name = "Test #{index} with input {arguments} returns false")